neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartIII/ObjectManagement.rst

 .. sectionauthor:: Robert Lemke <robert@neos.io>

-The lifecycle of objects are managed centrally by the object framework.
+The lifecycle of objects is managed centrally by the object framework.
 It offers convenient support for Dependency Injection and provides some additional features such as a caching mechanism for objects.
 Because all packages are built on this foundation it is important to understand the general concept of objects in Flow.
-Note, the object management features of Flow are by default only enabled for classes in packages belonging to one of the `neos-*`` package types.
+Note that the object management features of Flow are by default only enabled for classes in packages belonging to one of the `neos-*`` package types.
 All other classes are not considered by default.
 If you need that (see :ref:`sect-enabling-non-flow-packages`).